Jerem-Dough/Sample-Game-Scripts/README.md

   3. Attach scripts to GameObjects in the Unity Editor or use them in your systems

 ## **About Plamp Games**
-Plamp Games is a student-founded indie game studio currently developing a rhythm-based roguelike dungeon crawler.
+Plamp Games is a student-founded indie game studio currently developing rhythm-based combat games.
 While our official website is under construction, we share early systems and tools here to document our progress and process.